krusynth/billhunt.dev/_posts/2023-03-08-more-jobs-jekyll-tweaks.md

 I only post the most interesting results on my jobs page, but I figured some folks would want access to the full firehose of positions, so I've set up [a new page for all the results from that search](/jobs/usajobs/), and it has its own [RSS feed](/usajobs.xml) as well.
 I'm not 100% happy with this setup, since the main jobs feed has a few jobs that are not federal jobs, and thus don't show up on the usajobs feed, so there's no "comprehensive" jobs feed today; you'll have to check both to see all the jobs.
 But that's work for another day.

+I've also added a lot of documentation on my Digital Policy website around [pay grades and how the GS system works](https://digitalpolicy.us/policies/hiring/#pay-grades).

 As a result of these additions, I realized that my site was quickly becoming a spaghetti mess of code.
 To clean this up, I've rationalized the growing number of RSS feeds, only these are now discoverable:

 * [Main Feed](/feed.xml) - only includes [my posts](/blog/), and [posts from my recommended section](/recommended/).
 No jobs on this feed.